|How to Buy Hockey Gloves|

 Choosing the right hockey gloves will come down to a few specific things:

-- Nylon vs. Synthetic Leather Shell – Authentic leather is no longer typically used to construct hockey gloves.
+Authentic leather is no longer typically used to construct hockey gloves.
 Synthetic leather is a lighter, more durable alternative that doesn't hold water and harden the way that authentic leather does.
-Synthetic leather shells are very durable and don't tear quite as easily as gloves with a nylon shell.
-Nylon shells are usually a bit lighter and more breathable than synthetic leather shells though.
-Many gloves, like the Easton EQ30 Hockey Gloves pictured below, are constructed with synthetic leather and nylon, taking advantage of the benefits that each material offers.
-If you prefer the look and feel of nylon shell gloves, though, there are plenty of great options like the Reebok 9K KFS Hockey Gloves which are also shown below.
+Synthetic leather shells are very durable and in some instances don't tear quite as easily as gloves with a nylon shell.
+Nylon shells are usually a bit lighter and more breathable than synthetic leather shells, though.

-- Thumb Lock – The majority of hockey gloves on the market are now made with a thumb lock system which can be incredibly effective in protecting you from hyper-extending your thumb in a collision or physical play where contact with the thumb is made.
+The majority of hockey gloves on the market are now made with a thumb lock system which can be incredibly effective in protecting your thumbs from hyper-extension upon a collision or physical play where contact with the thumb is made.
 Basically, the gloves are constructed so that a solid plastic insert flexes in only one direction, towards the palm of the glove, which enables you to grip the stick but prevents you from the unnecessary and dangerous flexing of the thumb joint in the opposite direction.

-- Padding Shapes and Divisions – Traditional hockey gloves tend to have 3 to 4 horizontal pads that flex on the top of the hand and 2 pieces of padding in each finger which allow for ample flexibility in the joints of the second knuckles (see the Bauer Pro 4 Roll Gloves above).
-Some hockey gloves though, will have several pieces of variably shaped foam padding on the top of the hand and in the fingers that are inserted and divided in a way that allows for even more flexibility and overall hand movement inside the glove (see the Reebok 8K KFS Gloves above).
+Traditional hockey gloves tend to have 3 to 4 horizontal pads that flex on the top of the hand and 2 pieces of padding in each finger which allow for ample flexibility in the joints of the second knuckles (see the Bauer Nexus 1000 Gloves above).
+Some hockey gloves though, will have several pieces of variably shaped foam padding on the top of the hand and in the fingers that are inserted and divided in a way that allows for even more glove flexibility and overall hand movement (see the Reebok 9K KFS Gloves above).
 The choice is yours, and it's simply a matter of preference.
 It's best to try on several different styles of hockey gloves in order to figure out which ones feel most comfortable on your hands.

 Hockey Glove Sizing